kdpandey09/spamBots-SpeechToText/README.md

-here is a chatbot spammer program there are two diiferent programs first one i.e; chatbot for whatsaap message spam second one i,e; instaspam for instagram message snap
+here is a chatbot spammer program there are two diiferent programs first one i.e; chatbot for whatsaap message spam second one i,e; insta_spam for instagram message snap